-Imagine for a moment that you and your best friend are cuddled up in your living room, splitting a bottle of wine and waxing hopeful about 2018.
+Imagine for a moment that you and your best friend are cuddled up in your living room, splitting a bottle of wine and waxing hopeful about the coming year.

 You’ve shared your resolutions and goals.
 Your friend has nodded along politely and made all the obligatory supportive noises.
 Now they launch into their aims for the coming year.